Trainspotting (novel): Section 1: Kicking

 While watching a Jean-Claude Van Damme video, Mark and Simon (a.k.a.
-Sick Boy) decide to go buy heroin from Johnny Swan (also called "Mother Superior") since they are both feeling symptoms of withdrawal.
+Sick Boy) decide to go and buy heroin from Johnny Swan (also called "Mother Superior") since they are both feeling symptoms of withdrawal.
 They cook up with Raymie and Alison.
 After being informed that he should go and see Kelly, who has just had an abortion, Renton goes home to finish his video instead.

 Mark tries to come off heroin by acquiring a bare room and all the things he will require when coming down (canned soup, headache medicine, and pails for vomit).
 When withdrawal begins to set in, however, he resolves to get another hit to ease the decline.
-Unable to find any heroin, he acquires opium suppositories which, after a bout of diarrhoea, he must recover from a bookie's lavatory.
+Unable to find any heroin, he acquires opium suppositories from Mikey Forrester, a dealer he hates.
+After a bout of diarrhoea, he must recover from a bookie's lavatory.

 Simon attempts to pick up girls while being annoyed by Mark, who wants to watch videos.
-Sick Boy eventually loses Renton.
+Simon loses Renton and launches into an internal self-glorifying, nihilistic diatribe.

+Mark's goth cousin Nina is with her family following the death of her uncle Andy.
+She initially feigns indifference, but breaks down without realising it.

+At a New Year's Eve party, Stevie Hutchinson cannot stop thinking about his girlfriend Stella, who is in London and hasn't called.
+Upon learning that she is getting the train back to Edinburgh, he leaves the party to meet her at the station, where they happily reunite.

 An infant, Dawn, later dies.
 Her mother Lesley is a heroin addict and acquaintance of the group.
-The cause of death is unclear; characters speculate that it may have been a cot death or caused by neglect.
+The cause of death is unclear; characters speculate that it may have been cot death or caused by neglect.
 The Skag Boys are unsure of how to respond.
 Sick Boy becomes more emotional and distressed than the others and eventually breaks down, stating he is kicking heroin for good.
 Simon does not explicitly state that he was the child's father.
 Mark wants to comfort his friend, but is unsure how and cooks a shot for himself to deal with the situation.
 A sobbing Lesley asks him to also cook her up a hit, which Mark does but makes sure he injects himself before her.

 After an argument with his girlfriend Carol, Second Prize meets Tommy in a pub, and Tommy confronts a man who is punching his girlfriend.
 They are shocked to find the woman supports her abusive boyfriend instead of her would-be liberators by digging her nails into Tommy's face, inciting a brawl.
 While the couple slips out unnoticed, Tommy and Second Prize find themselves taking the blame for the whole affair from the pub locals.

 Spud and Renton, who have been assigned interviews as part of their job-seeking benefits, deliberately fail to get jobs, while attempting to obscure that it is deliberate.